 A walk under Kilnsey Crag – 2 miles

 The spectacular overhanging rock at Kilnsey is a great setting for a short walk into the limestone scenery nearby.
 The walk is over some fields and then joins the famous Mastiles Lane before turning back towards the crag.
-There may well be climbers on the rock itself to watch, and there is also an excellent café to finish the walk in.
-Full walk details
+There may well be climbers on the rock itself to watch, and there is also an excellent café to finish the walk.

 The waterfalls of Askrigg – 3.5 miles

-The pretty village of Askrigg in Wensleydale was used for the filming of All Creatures Great and Small although for the younger visitors, it is the waterfalls that come off the hillside behind the village which will be the attraction.
-Discover exciting and safe places to play in, to eat picnics and to enjoy the spectacular views across the Yorkshire Dales.
+The pretty village of Askrigg in Wensleydale was used for the filming of All Creatures Great and Small although for the younger visitors, it is the triple flight of beautiful waterfalls that come off the hillside behind the village which will be the main attraction.
+Discover exciting and safe places to play in, eat picnics and enjoy the spectacular views across the Yorkshire Dales.
 The youngest of children (if able to walk) will have enough to distract them from any climbing they need to do.
-Full walk details

 Fountains Abbey & Studley Park – 3 miles

-A walk along to Malham Cove – 2 miles
+A walk to Malham Cove – 2 miles

 An easy, pushchair-friendly walk to one of the most popular sites in the Yorkshire Dales.
 Malham Cove is a spectacular amphitheatre of rock which you can walk right up to, whilst the more energetic can climb up the steep stone steps to its summit.
 Here lies a wonderful limestone pavement where amongst others Hermione and Harry pondered the difficulties of a slightly abnormal childhood.
 Malham village has tea shops and 2 excellent pubs.